Care and Treatment of Foot, Ankle and Leg Disorders

 Flat Feet

-Flat feet occurs when the arches on the inside of your feet either don’t develop properly or become flattened due to an injury, obesity, or simply age.
+Flat feet occur when the arches on the inside of your feet either don’t develop properly or become flattened due to an injury, obesity or simply age.
 Oftentimes there is no pain associated with flat feet, but if you are experiencing pain, it’s time to see a doctor.

 Fracture Care/Surgery